dotkom/jubididab/frontend/README.md

 # create a new project in the current directory
 npm init svelte@next

-# create a new project in jubijabjab
+# create a new project in my-app
-npm init svelte@next jubijabjab
+npm init svelte@next my-app
 ```

 > Note: the `@next` is temporary